Case File

 2007

-• Early in the year, a journalist claimed to have extracted a candid confession from Sailesh Vithlani, BAE System’s alleged agent, of acting as an intermediary for the payment of USD 12 million in bribes for the radar deal.
+• 15 JanA journalist claimed to have extracted a candid confession from Sailesh Vithlani, BAE System’s alleged agent, of acting as an intermediary for the payment of $12 million in bribes for the radar deal.
+BAE Systems covertly transferred US$12 million into a Swiss bank account, from which the funds were allegedly channelled into Tanzania and distributed as bribes.

 2008